erizov/Professor/semester_12/lecture_86_quantum_security/post_quantum_cryptography/school.en.md

 ## Simple Explanation

-Post Quantum Cryptography is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Post-Quantum Cryptography is an algorithm used to solve specific problems in computer science.

 ## Where It's Used